 In 1984, a coalition of civil rights activists, religious organizations, social service agencies, and environmentalists organized to place a voter-initiated anti-nuclear proposition on the November 1984 ballot.
 Proposition B, which was defeated, would have inhibited Union Electric from charging customers for the Callway County nuclear plant.
 The collection includes proposed legislation, meeting minutes, press releases, correspondence, memoranda, taped radio announcements, and petitions.

 Epsilon Sigma Alpha Records, 1955-2007 (S0878)

 This collection contains publications of a public service sorority.

 0.25 cubic foot

-The Equal Rights Amendment Collection consists of correspondence, resolutions, flyers, roll call votes of the Missouri Legislature, and newspaper clippings concerning the passage of the Equal Rights Amendment in Missouri.
+The collection consists of correspondence, resolutions, flyers, roll call votes of the Missouri Legislature, and newspaper clippings concerning the passage of the Equal Rights Amendment in Missouri and the United States.

 Vivian Eveloff Papers, 1972-2005 (S0879)

 This collection consists of correspondence, political and campaign files, and newspaper clippings of Vivian Eveloff, a founder of the Metro-St. Louis Women's Political Caucus and the Missouri Women's Action Fund.

 "Cropperville" From Refuge to Community Paper, 1993 (S0335)